 I, too, waited

 Immediately after high school graduation, I had my sights set on Ecuador.
 The beautiful trails, adrenaline sports, and colorful markets called my name.
 But I never went.
-Ecuador’s call did not die out; instead, I let myself be beat.
-Excuses silenced my intense curiosity for this foreign country.
-Excuses turned into fear.
+My desire to visit Ecuador didn’t disappear.
+Instead, I let excuses turn into fear and reasons not to go.